haberdashPI/Weber.jl/README.md

 Note that the experiment has not actually been run after this code has completed running, it is merely ready to begin.
-Normally experiments have a fixed number of trials specified during setup, as shown here, but if you wish to do more advanced types of experiments with some aribtrary number of trials, refer to the documentation for `@addtrials`.
+Normally experiments have a fixed number of trials specified during setup, as shown here, but if you wish to do more advanced types of experiments with some arbitrary number of trials, refer to the documentation for `@addtrials`.

 ```julia